bobabots253/bobadocs/docs/electronics/arduino.md

 ![duty cycle 2](../assets/images/tools/electronics/dutycycle2.png)

 Duty Cycle includes: how often the power is ON and OFF and the digital way of simulating an analog wave.
-For example, when you light an led with 50% duty cycle, it wil appear 50% brightness to the human eye.
+For example, when you light an led with 50% duty cycle, it will appear 50% brightness to the human eye.